siddp95/NBA/README.md

 # NBA
 NBA code to mess around with

-File names:
+Projects:
+- NBA MVP ML: Built a Machine Learning model to predict who should win the MVP award for the season.
+The model is trained on data dating back to the 1995 season.
-- NBA Shot Chart: visualize an NBA player's shot chart for a given season
+- NBA Shot Chart: Program to visualize an NBA player's shot chart for a given season